2060-io/hologram.zone-specs/spec.md

 ![desktopnoservice](./desktopnoservice.png)

-### Case #3: User arrives with a DTS invitation in URL, from a mobile phone
+### [PAGE-MAIN-3] User arrives with a DTS invitation in URL, from a mobile phone

 User was directed to https://hologram.zone/?oob=QIUiudggiUQ..&tp=ABC

-The website MUST show:

-- A header (if supported by OS the detection of the App) with GET or INSTALL action
-- A **short** explanation of what is Hologram
-- download link to the 3 major stores, Apple, Google, Huawei.
-If possible: Show only the links compatible with cellphone.
-IE for iOS, only show apple link.
-For android, if huawei os, show huawei app gallery, else play store.
-- user must click "refresh" in service to connect when downloaded. (same https://hologram.zone/?oob=QIUiudggiUQ..&tp=ABC), but because app will now be installed, link will be opened by app.
+- [PAGE-MAIN-3-1] User MUST be redirected to hologram app if app is already installed, else website is rendered.
+- [PAGE-MAIN-3-2] Smart App Banner SHOULD be shown, with full URL.
+- [PAGE-MAIN-3-3] Design MUST match [Figma - Mobile with service](https://www.figma.com/design/nol5mbLWElFLcm1ThIqbHn/Hologram.zone?node-id=0-1&node-type=CANVAS&t=BN07zhJPXpJ9IJ0c-0)
+- [PAGE-MAIN-3-4] i18n text and content MUST comply with [internationalization](#internationalization)
+- [PAGE-MAIN-3-5] Links to download the App from one of the 3 major stores, Apple, Google, Huawei, or by downloading the apk MUST be shown.
-- Terms and conditions (anchor link, https://hologram.zone/user#terms)
+- [PAGE-MAIN-3-6] Terms and conditions link, https://hologram.zone/user#terms, MUST be shown
-- Privacy policy (anchor link, https://hologram.zone/user#privacy)
+- [PAGE-MAIN-3-7] Privacy policy (anchor link, https://hologram.zone/user#privacy), MUST be shown
-- A footer with copyright, etc
+- [PAGE-MAIN-3-8] A footer with copyrights, [Footer links](#footer-links), etc, MUST be shown
+- [PAGE-MAIN-3-9] If user install app and click "refresh" in the hidden service zone, it reload the page and send user to hologram if app installed [PAGE-MAIN-3-1]
+- [PAGE-MAIN-3-10] service icon and name MUST be rendered as explained in [Getting service name and icon](#getting-service-name-and-icon).

+Illustration:

 ![mobile service](mobile-service.png)

-### Case #4: User arrives with a DTS invitation in URL, desktop or tablet
+### [PAGE-MAIN-4] User arrives with a DTS invitation in URL, desktop or tablet

 User was directed to https://hologram.zone/?oob=QIUiudggiUQ..&tp=ABC